harperd/machine-learning/notes/2-1-fe-encoding.md

 ## One Hot Encoding

 *One Hot Encoding* Uses a binary style of categorization.
 This basic principal is that the categories are now columns instead of rows.
 One Hot Encoding is not necessarily *better* than Label Encoding it's just a different tool for a different job and addresses the label encoding issue outlined above.
+In the example below for calories of 95 the Apple category is *hot*.
+231 calories the Chicken category is *hot*.

 ![](..\images\nn-one-hot-encoding.png)